Why proper optimist sail trim is essential for performance?

 slightly looser, with a gap of 2-3 mm from the mast, while the middle ties

-can be closer at around 1-2 mm (well, it depends on the shape of the sail)
+can be closer at around 1-2 mm (although this may vary depending on the sail's shape)

 - In strong winds, reverse the setup, with the top and bottom ties tighter and the middle ones slightly looser to accommodate mast bend.